Explainer

 Wizz Air's final flights, to Eastern Europe, took off on 30 October.

-The company's last inbound service will be a flight from Hurghada, Egypt, arriving at 9.15pm on Friday, 4 November.
+The company's last inbound service was a flight from Hurghada, Egypt, arriving at 9.15pm on Friday, 4 November.

-The final commercial service will be the Tui "positioning flight" to Manchester – for passengers catching a plane on to another destination – at 12.15am on 5 November.
+The final commercial service was a the Tui "positioning flight" to Manchester – for passengers catching a plane on to another destination – at 12.15am on 5 November 2022.

-According to the GMB union, the terminal and will remain available for passenger services until 7am on the same day, after which the airport will close.
+The terminal remained available for passenger services until 7am on the same day, after which it closed.

 DSA opened in 2005 after it was converted by the Peel Group from the old RAF Finningley airbase.